What to Expect

 - Your child will need to rest quietly during this treatment.
 You may want to have books, videos and quiet activities available for your child.
 A Child Life specialist can also help with quiet activities for your child.

-- Your child may be on a special diet and have limits on the amount of fluid he or she can drink.
+- Your child may be on a special diet and have limits on the amount of fluid they can drink.
 Ask the nurse or dietitian to share some tips on how to keep your child comfortable while on limited fluids.